Restrict content on a page/post to logged in users

 Adding tags to text

-One of the ways in which you can use the logged-in content restriction is to personalize your site.
+One of how you can use the logged-in content restriction is to personalize your site.
 For example, you may want to have text on a specific page that says "Welcome back John, here is what has been happening recently".
 To create something like this you would use the following shortcode:

 [um_loggedin] Welcome back {first_name}, here is what has been happening recently [/um_loggedin]

-As you can in the shortcode above it has the tag {first_name} which will display the first name of the logged-in user who is viewing the page/post where the shortcode has been added.
+As you can see in the shortcode above it has the tag {first_name} which will display the first name of the logged-in user viewing the page/post where the shortcode has been added.
+See the image below:

 Tags